Jodi DiPiazza: Performing career

 In 2012, DiPiazza appeared at Comedy Central's Night of Too Many Stars, an annual fundraiser for autism programs, at New York City's Beacon Theatre.
 This event included DiPiazza's duet performance of "Firework" with Katy Perry.

 In October 2012, DiPiazza was a guest on Good Morning America, where she performed "Tomorrow" from Annie.
 In April 2013, DiPiazza performed on Fox News Health watch with Dr. Manny.
 She also performed a duet with Moira Kelly at the Montclair State University.
 She performed "For Good" from Wicked at the Bergen Performing Arts Center in Englewood, New Jersey.
 In October, she appeared at the Genius of Autism benefit at the Hudson Theatre with Matt Savage in New York City hosted by Adam Richman.

 In 2013, DiPiazza appeared on El Tiempo (Colombian broadcast TV) in an interview with Wilson Vega and performed "The One That Got Away" by Katy Perry.
 In April 2013, she appeared on the Fox News Street talk television program with Antwan Lewis.
 She performed "A Dream Is a Wish Your Heart Makes" from the Disney film Cinderella.

 On April 2, 2014, DiPiazza was selected to record at the Converse rubber tracks studio for autism awareness with the indie rock group Meridian.
 In May, 2014 she performed a duet of "On the Street Where You Live" with Laura Benanti.
 In September 2014, she performed at The Cutting Room, with Jon Batiste: A Benefit for The Louis Armstrong Center for Music and Medicine.
-DiPiazza's life story was discussed in the preface of the book In a Different Key: The Story of Autism by John Donvan and Caren Zucker.

 In February 2015, DiPiazza returned to the Night of Too Many Stars fundraiser and collaborated with "Weird Al" Yankovic on his parody, "Yoda".
-In April 2016, she sang the National anthem on autism awareness night at the New York Red Bulls soccer match.
+In April 2016, she sang the national anthem on autism awareness night at the New York Red Bulls soccer match.
 In May, she performed a duet with Stephanie J. Block at the Montclair State University.

 On November 18, 2017, DiPiazza once again performed on the Night of Too Many Stars, where she performed "Rise Up" with Tony award winner Cynthia Erivo and The Roots.

 On June 25, 2018, DiPiazza made her Broadway debut in the show "Arts for Autism" at the Gershwin Theatre, where she sang "The Girl I Mean to Be" from The Secret Garden as well as a duet of "Corner of the Sky" from Pippen with Tony award nominee Max von Essen and a children's choir of 200.